Polynomial-delay generation of functional digraphs up to isomorphism: Generation of connected functional digraphs

 We claim that~$\seq{U_1, \ldots, U_k}$ is, more specifically, the \emph{minimal} rotation of $\seq{T_1, \ldots, T_k}$.
 Otherwise, by contradiction, there would exist another rotation $\seq{V_1, \ldots, V_k} < \seq{U_1, \ldots, U_k}$.
 Let~$V_i$ and $U_i$ be the leftmost trees such that~$V_i \ne U_i$.
 Then

 since the two prefixes~$U$ and~$V$ are identical and~$V_i < U_i$.
 But this contradicts the assumption that~$P'$ is the minimal rotation of $P$.

 Then $P$ is its own minimal rotation if and only if $\seq{T_1, \ldots, T_k}$ is a minimal rotation.
-Since~$P$ is a sequence of integers, the former property can be checked in linear time by using a lexicographically minimal rotation algorithm, such as Booth's~\cite{Booth1980a,Booth2019a}. \end{proof}
+Since~$P$ is a sequence of integers, the former property can be checked in linear time as mentioned above. \end{proof}

-\begin{theorem} Algorithm~\ref{alg:connected-no-repetitions} takes~$O(n^3)$ time, which is thus the delay for the generation of the successor of any components over~$n$ vertices. \end{theorem}